antoniogamiz/perl6-gsoc-application/ideas-LinkHealth.md

 will contain the links found in the page (they will be added to `pending`).
 4. This process will be finished when all links in `pending` have been processed.
 5. Save this file in CSV format (or JSON)

+Regarding link extraction I will use regexs and for HTTP Request I will be using the [Cro HTTP client](https://cro.services/docs/intro/http-client).

 The next step would be create one script to process the previous generated file and classify the links (as described [here](https://github.com/antoniogamiz/perl6-gsoc-application#link-scraper) and get some moreuseful info about them.